lmgarret/codingarret.dev/content/posts/linux-g14/asus-g14-battery.md

 Switching to Linux unfortunately comes with the same symptoms: the battery drain would remain high out of the box, also causing the fans to kick in permanently..

-I'm going to share here two ways you can reduce this energy consumption to reach reasonnable levels (~-8w).
+I'm going to share here two ways you can reduce this energy consumption to reach reasonable levels (~-8w).

+> DISCLAIMER: I'm not responsible for any damage resulting from the use of this guide and the suggested tools.
+USE AT YOUR OWN RISK

 ## Turning off the Nvidia GPU
 {{< figure class="floatright" src="/images/posts/asus-g14-battery/optimus.jpg" alt="Nvidia Optimus" width="200px">}}

 The model I have comes with a RTX 2060 Max-Q. To be honest, I don't use it much anymore, thanks to getting Steam Deck.
-So personnally I chose to disable it altogether, but with user-friendly tools to restore it whenever I would need it.
+So personally I chose to disable it altogether, but with user-friendly tools to restore it whenever I would need it.

 ### (Option 1) Using `supergfxctl`